eduardomp/ansible-molecule-centos-7/README.md

 - Python3
 - Ansible : pip3 install ansible
-- Molecule with docker as driver: python3 -m pip install --user "molecule[docker]"
+- Molecule with docker as driver: pip3 install --user "molecule[docker]"
+- Testinfra library: pip3 install testinfra

+Then, you can run molecule with the role:

 To create another role like this, do the following: